Quinta da Alegria – Midões

-Quinta da Regada is an area south of Midões, Quinta D’Alegria (Regada) is 1 of the farms in this location.
+Quinta da Regada is an area south of Midões in the center of Portugal.
+Quinta D’Alegria (Regada) is 1 of the farms in this location.

-The Shepherd Antonio Pereira, used to live here with his family, it was a very fertile piece of land of about 3 ha.
+The Shepherd Antonio Pereira, used to live here with his family, it is a very fertile piece of land of about 25 ha.
 They had a big herd of sheep and people would come a long way to trade or buy sheep and goats.

 One day Antonio lost his hand in a community party holding a firecracker.
 Bad treatment brought an infection and he lost his life.
 The farm got abandoned; overgrown with blackberry bushes, half of the fields plowed and dry.
 Fruit trees wild and others dead.

-That’s the way we found Quinta da Regada in 1998, with the roof of the side building collapsed, the wine casks full of vinegar, the house with its furniture and a 12-year-old layer of dust on top.
+That’s the way we found Quinta da Regada in 1998.
+The roof of the side building collapsed, the wine casks full of vinegar, the house with its furniture and a 12-year-old layer of dust on top.

 Now it looks very different…